Engine Lubrication, Part V

 In case of sliding friction, you can use a rolling element like a ball or even needle bearing elements.
 The use of sacrificial surfaces can be used too, think of lead/copper journal bearings.
 And last but not least, the changing of viscosity, different or improved additives or even changing from oil to grease can reduce friction to a large extend.

-In the small area where the sliding or rolling surfaces are lubricated this happens in one of three modes of lubrication:
+In the small area where the sliding or rolling surfaces are lubricated we find three modes of lubrication regimes:

 - Boundary lubrication